 Brands that are household names spend much less time and money on customer acquisition and retention.
 Rather than focusing their revenue and efforts on marketing, they can use those funds for product innovation and service expansion.

 Well-known brands also have an easier time attracting top talent, big-name clients and investors.
 These things are necessary for growth, but with every new employee, client and stakeholder, you assume risk.

 42% of failed startups cited lack of market need as the primary reason for their failure.

 Business growth can lead to revenue loss if assumptions are made, competition is not thoroughly vetted, or pivots in products and services aren’t driven by a significant amount of market research.
-In fact, 42% of failed startups cited lack of market need as the primary reason for their failure.
+In fact, 42% of failed startup businesses cited lack of market need as the primary reason for their failure.

-By documenting your growth strategy, you can minimize these risks.
-A growth strategy allows you to anticipate when you’ll need to add new team members and leaders and take your time finding the right people to bring on board.
+By documenting your expansion strategy, you can minimize these risks.
+A business growth plan allows you to anticipate when you’ll need to add new team members and leaders and take your time finding the right people to bring on board.
 It also embeds time for market research into your growth plan, ensuring your decisions are based on data—not assumptions.

 With a documented business strategy, you’ll be in a better position to avoid the risks of business growth and, instead, amplify the rewards.

 What is a business strategy?